Chain-of-Influence: Tracing Interdependencies Across Time and Features in Clinical Predictive Modelings: Related Work

-The advent of the Transformer architecture, with its core self-attention mechanism, provided a powerful tool for capturing global, all-to-all interactions within a sequence \cite{vaswani2017attention}.
-This was quickly adapted to the clinical domain in models like BEHRT, which treated a patient's record as a sequence of concepts and learned deep, contextualized representations \cite{li2020behrt}.
-Subsequent work built hierarchical structures on this foundation.
-PAVE, for example, uses multi-layer self-attention to first identify significant clinical events and then aggregate them into higher-level, clinically meaningful event patterns \cite{steinberg2021language}.
-More recently, XTSFormer introduced multi-scale temporal attention to distinguish between the influence of acute, short-term events and chronic, long-term patterns \cite{zhang2024xtsformer}.
+\paragraph{Self-Attention and Transformer-Based Approaches} The Transformer and its self-attention mechanism provide a powerful way to model global, all-to-all interactions within a sequence~\cite{vaswani2017attention}.
+In the clinical domain, BEHRT treats a patient record as a sequence of concepts and learns contextualized representations~\cite{li2020behrt}; PAVE builds on this with multi-layer self-attention to identify important events and aggregate them into higher-level clinical patterns~\cite{steinberg2021language}; and XTSFormer introduces multi-scale temporal attention to separate short-term acute signals from long-term chronic trends~\cite{zhang2024xtsformer}.

-Self-attention excels at modeling a dense web of pairwise interactions.
-However, this strength can also be a weakness for interpretability in a clinical context.
-The resulting attention maps highlight a complex network of correlations but do not naturally expose the directed, sequential pathways of influence that characterize disease progression.
-They show which features co-occur or are correlated, but they do not provide a clear, traceable audit trail of how one event propagates its influence through other variables over time.
-Our proposed model, CoI, is designed specifically to bridge this gap, moving beyond identifying salient features to explicitly modeling and tracing these inter-feature, cross-time influence chains.
+While self-attention captures a dense web of pairwise dependencies, the resulting maps remain difficult to interpret clinically: they highlight correlations but do not clearly expose directed, sequential pathways of influence.
+In particular, they do not provide a traceable audit trail of how an early event propagates through other variables over time.
+CoI aims to bridge this gap by explicitly modeling and tracing inter-feature influences across time, moving beyond identifying salient visits or features to quantifying their dynamic interactions.